mihirsukhatme/mihirsukhatme.github.io/_pages/about.md

   - /about.html
 ---

-Hi!
-I'm Mihir, a fourth year undergraduate at the University of California, Los Angeles (UCLA)!
-I just completed my B.S. in Computational and Systems Biology(CSB) and will be attending MIT as a PhD student in Computational and Systems Biology (CSB) in Fall 2025!
-I am currently supervised by [Dr. Paivi Pajukanta](https://pajukantalab.dgsom.ucla.edu/).
+Hi, I'm Mihir, a 1st year PhD student in Computational and Systems Biology (CSB) at MIT!
+Previosuly I attended UCLA where I graduated with a B.S. in Computational and Systems Biology where I was supervised by [Dr. Paivi Pajukanta](https://pajukantalab.dgsom.ucla.edu/).

 My Research
 ======
-I'm currently interested in exploring the basis of disease, specifically obesity and other cardiometabolic traits, through integration of genetic and epigenetic omics data.
-Specifically, I have worked with single-nucleus RNA and ATAC sequencing data, as well as built polygenic risk scores (PRS) to quantify genetic/variant level risk for cardiometabolic traits.
-I am eager to pursue further studies within this realm, as well as explore the effects of genetic variation between populations on disease.
+I'm currently interested in exploring the genetic basis of disease, specifically neuro-related traits like alcohol/opioid abuse, Alzheimer's Disease, and Huntington's Disease, through integration of genetic and epigenetic omics data.
+In the past, I worked with single-nucleus RNA and ATAC sequencing data, as well as built polygenic risk scores (PRS) to quantify genetic/variant level risk for cardiometabolic traits.
+I am eager to pursue further studies within this realm, as well as explore the effects of genetic variation between ancestral populations on these outcomes.

 My Interests
 ======